DigitalPublishingToolkit/Money-Lab-Reader/docs/0_1-colophon_ML.md

 of the design of our financial futures.
 Audacity is essential in times of crisis.
 And so we must engage constructively with hackers, entrepreneurs, and other creators who take up the call for economic alternatives.
-One first step is a map of the present: What works, what doesn’t, what is worth pursuing and what must be left aside?
-Which histories are bearing on the present?
+One first step is a map of the present: What works and what doesn’t?
+What is worth pursuing and what must be left aside?
+Which histories bear on the present moment?
 And what are the limits of our economic imagination?

 The MoneyLab Reader brings developments in crowdfunding, currency